Humbly Homemade

 A stack of German Bread Rolls on a wooden cutting board.

-• Kneading the Dough: If your dough feels like it’s seizing up and becoming too hard to knead, let it rest for a few minutes so the gluten can relax.
-Then finish kneading the dough until it's smooth and elastic.
+• Kneading the Dough: If your dough feels like it's seizing up and becoming too hard to knead, I find that letting it rest for a few minutes allows the gluten to relax.

-By adding ice cubes in a tray to the oven as the bread bakes, we add humidity and steam during the initial stages of baking, which encourages the dough to rise quickly, and create an open, fluffy bread on the inside.
+I tested different methods to add steam during baking for these rolls.
+And I found that adding ice cubes (or cold water) in a tray to the oven adds the right amount of humidity and steam during the initial stages of baking, which encourages the dough to rise quickly, and create an open, fluffy bread on the inside.
 Then as the rolls continue to bake at a high temperature of 425°F, they develop an authentic crusty, crispy exterior.

 And to avoid all that work from going to waste, cool your buns on a wire cooling rack.
 If you cool them on a solid surface like your counter or in a container, moisture will soften its crust. (noooo!)